About This Program

 - Three letters of recommendation

-- Goal statement indicating the applicant's interests in neuroscience and career aspirations
+- Goal statement indicating the applicant's interests in neuroscience, research experience and career aspirations

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following: